 Authors are free to present tables the way it suits their publication best, but all tables must have a title, be numbered sequentially as they first appear in the text and preferably presented in portrait format.
 The accepted formats are .doc, .docx, .odt and .rtf.

-Authors are free to publish underlying/complementary data that supports the study as supplementary material if the format is not suitable for inclusion within the article (e.g., high volume of material or incompatible file type).
+Authors are free to publish underlying/complementary data that supports the study as supplementary files if the format is not suitable for inclusion within the article (e.g., high volume of material or incompatible file type).

 The International Code of Zoological Nomenclature (Zoology, Entomology, Fossil animals), the International Code of Nomenclature for algae, fungi and plants and the International Code of Nomenclature for Cultivated Plants should be followed rigorously.
 Genera or infrageneric names should always be in italic font, names of higher taxonomic categories should not be in italic font.
 For uniformity, authors should use the following abbreviations: ‘sp. nov.’, ‘gen. nov.’, ‘fam. nov.’ at each occurrence of a new taxon, ‘comb. nov.’ for each new combination, ‘syn. nov.’ for each new synonym, etc. All new taxa names, new combinations and new synonymies must be recorded in the abstract.
 When citing a taxonomic name for the first time in the core text, author and year of publication should always be noted.